Frequently Asked Questions - Crescent School

 Q: My child is a high achiever; how will Crescent School benefit him/her?

 A: Children who demonstrate a high standard academically will be supported to further develop their abilities.
-A structured Able, Gifted and Talented programme operates through the school, ensuring that we meet the needs of children not just academically but also in other areas such as sports and performing arts.
+We go to great lengths to ensure that we meet the needs of children not just academically but also in other areas such as sports and performing arts.
 Sometimes parents worry that because their child is quiet or falls in the middle ground, they will be overlooked.
 At Crescent School this is not the case as we strive to develop the potential of all children and to develop their many talents.

 Q: My child may need additional support – what can Crescent School offer?